 A documentary film, also called Seeds of Time, traces the establishment of the Svalbard Global Seed Vault on the island of Spitsbergen.
 Here, the most prized crop varieties from countries around the world are banked in controlled conditions to safeguard them against climate impacts: intertwining the portentous with the pragmatic, the vault might be a monument to our times.
 (Interestingly, the financial metaphor is not retained in the facility's Chinese name, which translates as “seed research unit”.)
 Artist Maya Lin's memorial to species extinction, What is Missing?
 Empty Room, is viewed on optical plates of glass in a darkened room, allowing a digitized, interactive encounter with disappearing habitats and animals.
 These works are all gripping, but they sit cheek by jowl with opportunistic pieces, as if a celebrity was told, 'Shanghai, ecology — go'.

 Recent years have seen China's scientific community gaining ever more international prominence through significant upticks in papers and patent filings, as well as the award of the 2015 Nobel Prize in Physiology or Medicine to pharmaceutical chemist Tu Youyou.
 The country's technocratic system profoundly values science as it confronts environmental issues from air pollution to rising tides, and the Shanghai Project reflects a growing trend in artistic grappling with these challenges.
 China is, of course, no stranger to vast human–environmental dramas: the culture is rooted in such titanic interactions, and in technological solutions to them.
-The legendary first emperor, the Great Yu, was supposedly an engineer who tamed the waters of the Yellow River — an exploit that explicitly inspired twentieth-century leader Mao Zedong in his South–North Water Transport Project and the Three Gorges Dam (see 28–29; 2016).
+The legendary first emperor, the Great Yu, was supposedly an engineer who tamed the waters of the Yellow River — an exploit that explicitly inspired twentieth-century leader Mao Zedong in his South–North Water Transport Project and the Three Gorges Dam (see A. Janku Nature 536, 28–29; 2016).
 China's pioneering status in science and medicine is also renowned.
-An ancient text on geography and botany (and the inspiration for Qiu Anxiong's piece) was the fourth-century Nature 536, BC Shan Hai Jing, or the Classic of Mountains and Seas.
+An ancient text on geography and botany (and the inspiration for Qiu Anxiong's piece) was the fourth-century BC Shan Hai Jing, or the Classic of Mountains and Seas.
 And dating to roughly the same era, the medical textbook Huangdi Neijing, or the Inner Canon of the Yellow Emperor, is still used for practical applications.
 (Tu Youyou was famously inspired by ancient medical texts.)